Shakthi011001/Dice-Challenge/README.md

 # Dice-Challenge
-A simple Dice challenge using HTML, Js
+A simple Dice challenge using HTML,CSS and JS